samtron1412/docs/software/vim.md

 - When we open a file using the `:edit` command, Vim doesn't automatically create a new tab.
 Instead, it creates a new buffer and loads it into the current window.
 Vim keeps track of the set of files that are open using the buffer list.
 - We can use tab pages to organize split windows into a collection of workspaces.
 A tab page is a container that can hold a collection of windows.

+#### How to use tabs
+- Vim's tab pages can be used to partition work into different workspaces.
+They have more in common with the virtual desktops in Linux than they do with the tabbed interface of most other text editors.
+- The `:lcd{path}` command lets us set the working directory locally for the current window.
+If we create a new tab page and then use the `:lcd` command to switch to another directory, we can then comfortably scope each tab page to a different project.
+- Note that `:lcd` applies locally to the current window, not to the current tab page.
+If we have a tab page containing two or more split windows, we could set the local working directory for all of them by running `:windo lcd {path}`.

 ## Open Files and Save Them to Disk